-Role of Mobile Technologies in Delivering Smarter Healthcare in 2015
+Role of Mobile Technologies in Delivering Smarter Healthcare

 Smart healthcare has been an emerging trend in the world of healthcare for quite some time now.
 It focuses on providing the knowledge and service capabilities of the best clinicians to patients irrespective of their geographic location.

 Recently, the US Food and Drug Administration (FDA) approved a mobile health application for the diagnosis of melanoma.
 And it was found to be more accurate than an average clinician.
 Melanoma is found to be the fifth most common type of cancer in the United States and hence the application is significant for timely diagnosis and treatment.
 Especially in rural areas where specialized healthcare services are few and far.